Yoga For Beginners!

 1. Hatha Yoga

-A type of yoga class that is best for beginners, this is what instantly comes to mind when you are talking about yoga in general.
+A style of yoga that is best for beginners, this is what instantly comes to mind when you are talking about yoga in general.
 Hatha yoga involves around 45-90 minutes of yoga poses, breathing, and meditation.

 2. Iyengar Yoga

-This yoga practice is centered on developing proper body alignment.
+This style of yoga is centered on developing proper body alignment.
 It is made for the purpose of giving emphasis to detail and structural alignment through the practice of “asana”.

 3. Vinyasa, Ashtanga, And Power Yoga